zhangwei-su/MagicBook/Algo/SubArray_Subsequence.md

 ### using Bit Manipulation
 [[LC1371 Find the Longest Substring Containing Vowels in Even Counts]] [[LC1915 Number of Wonderful Substrings]]
-Whether counter is Odd or Even , can be recorded with Bit Manipulation Diffs b/w Even and Even or b/w Odd and Odd are Even, so if bitMap same, diff is even Diffs b/w Odd and Even are Odd, so if bitMap mutually exclusive, diff is Odd
+Whether counter is Odd or Even , can be recorded with Bit Manipulation(one or Zero) Diffs b/w Even and Even or b/w Odd and Odd, are Even, so if bitMap same, diff is even Diffs b/w Odd and Even are Odd, so if bitMap mutually exclusive, diff is Odd

 ## Sliding window